-I never did get it right.
-I don’t have the desire to try any more.
+Try as I might, I never did get it right.
+I don’t have the desire to try anymore.
 I just want my peace and my dogs and my little blue house.

-If you want to see grandeur and read about fancy houses, I’m sorry, you’re in the wrong place.
+In terms of this blog, if you want to find grandeur and read about fancy houses, I’m sorry, you’re in the wrong place.

 Maybe it’s just the feeling of being trapped, and you either chew off your foot or die trying.

-I have two daughters in their mid to late thirties who I love dearly.
+I have two daughters who I love dearly.
 And two precious grandchildren.
-I started young.
-I didn’t know beans about mothering.
-And I wasn’t blessed with one of my own to teach me.
+I started young and didn’t know beans about mothering.
+I also wasn’t blessed with one of my own to teach me.

 And I love the spoiled and sometimes ornery pupsters.
 Sometimes they’re as silly and aggravating as the day is long.
 But they’re the best companions a woman could have just the same.

-I sold the bulk of those new things before I moved here.
-I needed the money more.
+But I sold the bulk of those shiny things before I moved here.
+Because I needed the money to relocate more.
 I don’t miss them.

 A new lease on life.